yinyanfr/comic-dl/README.md

   version          Display version

 Options:
+  -a, --archive  Optional: Output zip or cbz archive grouped by chapters.
   -b, --batch    Optional: Set the number or images to be downloaded simultaneously, default to 10.
   -c, --cookie   Optional (but recommanded): Provide the path to a text file that contains your cookie.
   -f, --from     Optional: Starting chapter when downloading a serie, default to 0.
-  -H, --help     Output usage information
+  -h, --help     Output usage information
-  -h, --host     Optional: Provide the base url to ZeroByw in case that the default one is taken down.
   -n, --name     The name to the serie or the chapter, optional for series.
   -o, --output   Optional: The path where downloaded files are saved (default to .).
   -s, --slience  Optional: Silence the console output.
   -T, --timeout  Optional: Override the default 10s request timeout -t, --to       Optional: Ending chapter when downloading a serie, defaults to chapter.length - 1.
   -u, --url      The url to the serie or the chapter.
+  -v, --verbose  Optional: Display detailed error message.
-  -v, --version  Output the version number
+  -V, --version  Output the version number

 Examples:
-  - Download a serie from its 10th chapter to 20th chapter to the given destination.
+  - Download a serie from its 10th chapter to 20th chapter to the given destination, output zip archives by chapter.
-  $ npx zerobyw-dl dl -u serie_url -f 10 -t 20 -o ~/Download/zerobyw
+  $ npx zerobyw-dl dl -u serie_url -f 10 -t 20 -o ~/Download/zerobyw -a zip

   - List all chapters of the given serie.
   $ npx zerobyw-dl ls -u serie_url